lisdibrani/nextjs-boilerplate/README.md

 ├── package.json        # Dependencies
 └── tsconfig.json       # TypeScript config
 ```

+What is a Static Website?
+A static website is a website built with fixed, unchanging pages that appear the same to all visitors.
+Unlike dynamic websites (which use databases and real-time content generation), a static website consists of simple files (HTML, CSS, JavaScript) stored on a server and delivered directly to the visitor.

+Key Features of Static Websites:
+Speed: Loads quickly (no server-side processing required).

+Simplicity: No databases or server-side languages (like PHP, Python).

+Security: Less vulnerable to attacks (no backend code).

+Low-cost hosting: Easy to host on services like GitHub Pages, Netlify, Vercel.

+Fixed content: Best for informational pages, portfolios, documentation, or brochures.

+Examples of Static Websites:
+Personal portfolios

+Blogs with pre-written articles

+Small business sites (e.g., restaurants, beauty salons)

+Promotional landing pages

+Commonly Used Technologies:
+HTML (structure)

+CSS (styling)

+JavaScript (basic interactivity)

+Static site generators like Jekyll, Hugo, Eleventy (for automation)

+When to Choose a Static Website?
+When content rarely changes.

+When you don’t need complex forms or user logins.

+When speed and low cost are priorities.

+If you have a specific project, let me know—I can help with ideas or code! 😊

+P.S.: Static websites are perfect for beginners in web development! 🚀
 # Next.js Advanced Boilerplate 🚀

 A production-ready Next.js starter with optimized architecture, pre-configured tooling, and enterprise-grade patterns.